MobilePayDev/MobilePay-Invoice/docs/index.md

 layout: default
 ---

+# <a name="invoiceclient_onboarding"></a>**Part 1 : Onboarding a Subscriptions client**

+1. **Read API documentation.** You will find it in the  [APIs menu](https://sandbox-developer.mobilepay.dk/product).

+2. **Log-in on the developer portal.** Go to [Sandbox developer portal](https://sandbox-developer.mobilepay.dk/) and log in with your credentials.

+3. **Create an app in the developer portal.** Go to My Apps > Create new App to register a new application.
+You need to supply the `x-ibm-client-id` when calling APIs.
+You should always store the `x-ibm-client-id` in a secure location, and never reveal it publicly.
+More details about the usage of `x-ibm-client-id` below in the authentication section.

+4. **Subscribe the app to APIs.**  Go to [APIs](https://sandbox-developer.mobilepay.dk/product) and subscribe to the following APIs:
+-  Invoice
+-  Invoice User Simulation

+5. **Receive OAuth  Credentials via zip file.** The Credentials will be used when calling the token endpoint (described below) to generate an `access token`.
+The zip file will be sent via e-mail.
+The zip file is locked with a password.
+DeveloperSupport will provide the password via text message to ensure the password protected file and the password is not transmitted together.
+You will also receive a testuser to  [Sandbox MobilePay Portal](https://sandprod-admin.mobilepay.dk/)

+6. **Send your redirect URI to developer@mobilepay.dk** The `redirect_uri` will be used once the user authenticates successfully.
+MobilePay will only redirect users to a registered `redirect_uri`, in order to prevent redirection attacks where an `authorization_code` or `access_token` can be obtained by an attacker.
+The `redirect_uri` must be an https endpoint to prevent tokens from being intercepted during the authorization process.
+You need to provide your own `redirect_uri` and send it to developer@mobilepay.dk so it can be whitelisted.
+We will whitelist is as soon as we process your email request and we will confirm via e-mail, once it has been whitelisted.

+Now you are ready to move on to the authentication section below.

 ## Overview of MobilePay Invoice integration
+When the merchant is onboarded via  [Production MobilePay Portal](https://admin.mobilepay.dk/), and has ordered Subscriptions, then you can continue with OIDC.

+Note: if you are still working on the integration in sandbox, you will use [Sandbox MobilePay Portal](https://sandprod-admin.mobilepay.dk/) from step 5 in part 1.

 This document explains how to make a technical integration to the **MobilePay Invoice** product.
 The audience for this document is either technical integrators acting on behalf of merchants or merchants creating their own integrations.